AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-49835-use-default-value-chekbox-not-saved.md

 <u>Actual results</u>:

-The multi-select attribute values are not properly saved when checking [!UICONTROL Use Default Value] checkbox in the [!UICONTROL Store View Scope].
+Multi-select attribute values are not properly saved when checking the [!UICONTROL Use Default Value] checkbox in the [!UICONTROL Store View Scope].

 ## Apply the patch